Road 2 Resolutions is now offering online counseling, via secure HIPPA video conferencing.

 If what you are doing with your teenager isn’t working, then it is time for a new approach.
 I founded Road 2 Resolutions in March of 2009, after working in the residential therapeutic industry for a number of years.
 I am eclectic and pragmatic in my therapeutic approach and I prefer to use evidenced based practices when working with teenagers.

-If you have further questions, or you are ready to schedule, please feel out the contact box below.
+Or, if you have further questions, please feel out the contact box below.